Complexity phase transitions in instantaneous quantum polynomial-time circuits: Results from the natural gradient descent

 \subsection{Neural network architecture}

 Because of the computational overhead mentioned above, we use a relatively smaller network (compared to the case of Adam).
 Our network has one hidden layers which has $10N$ hidden units where $N$ is the number of qubits.
-The first layer has a bias term but the second layer does not, and the total number of the parameters of the network is $10N^2 + 11N$.
+Only the visible layer has a bias term and the total number of the parameters of the network is $10N^2 + 11N$.
 We note that the number of parameters in this case is still an order of magnitude larger than that of the IQP circuit itself.